 Salisbury University students, faculty, and staff annually contribute thousands of volunteer hours in community service, and the University hosts a number of service learning programs, including AmeriCorps and Habitat for Humanity.
 The Volunteer Center connects students to volunteer opportunities on the Eastern Shore.
-The campus is the home of Public Radio Delmarva, two public radio stations offering classical music, news, and public affairs programming, and PAC 14, a public, educational, and government access television channel serving the Wicomico County area.
-The University also hosts the Maryland Summer Center for the Arts, a residential program for middle and high school students offering intensive study in the fine and performing arts, an area math competition for high school students, and will host the Eastern Shore regional Science Olympiad A recent monetary impact study indicates that Salisbury University generates over \$350 million annually for the local and regional economy, an extraordinary sum that does not include such well-attended events as the Sea Gull Century, one of the top 10 bicycle rides in the country, and the state-wide respiratory therapy conference.
+The campus is the home of Delmarva Public Radio, two public radio stations offering classical music, news, and public affairs programming.
+The University also hosts the Maryland Summer Center for the Arts, a residential program for middle and high school students offering intensive study in the fine and performing arts, an area math competition for high school students, and will host the Eastern Shore regional Science Olympiad A recent monetary impact study indicates that Salisbury University generates over \$400 million annually for the local and regional economy, an extraordinary sum that does not include such well-attended events as the Sea Gull Century, one of the top 10 bicycle rides in the country, and the state-wide respiratory therapy conference.

-The University will respond to regional and statewide educational needs and create specialized programs at the undergraduate, master's, and doctoral level as demand requires and resources allow.
-The Institution has grown in enrollment by 20 percent over the past five years and is prepared to grow more provided there is sufficient funding.
-Additionally, we have identified areas of growth and access issues as well as the resources needed to accommodate increased enrollment, particularly in high need areas such as teacher education.
+The University will respond to regional and statewide educational needs and create specialized programs at the undergraduate, masters, and doctoral level as demand requires and resources allow.
+We have identified areas of growth and access issues as well as the resources needed to accommodate strategic enrollment growth, particularly in high need areas such as teacher education, nursing and STEM.
 Realistic enrollment plans are continually monitored and adjusted in response to State enrollment projections yet are sensitive to present fiscal, geographic, and physical constraints.
 Foremost, Salisbury University is unswerving in its dedication to enhance its reputation for excellence in education and student development.
 Minimum State funding thresholds would help to bolster growth and support student access through increased need-based scholarship awards and, more importantly, would allow the University to do what it does best-produce skilled graduates to successfully enter Maryland's workforce and be actively engaged in community life.